ericproffitt/TopicModelsVB.jl/README.md

  * userfile
  * titlefile

-None of these files are mandatory to read a corpus into TopicModelsVB.jl, and in fact reading no files will result in an empty corpus.
-However to train a model, a docfile will be mandatory, since it contains the quantitative data known about the documents in a corpus.
+None of these files are mandatory to read a corpus, and in fact reading no files will result in an empty corpus.
+However in order to train a model a docfile will be mandatory, since it contains all quantitative data known about the documents in a corpus.
 The remaining three files are solely for interpreting output.

 The docfile should be a plaintext file containing lines of delimited numerical values.
-Each document is a block of lines, the number of which depends on what information one has about the documents.
-Since a document is essential a list of terms, each document *must* contain at least one line containing a nonempty list of delimited positive integer values, corresponding to the terms from which it is composed.
-Any further lines in a document block are optional, but if they are present, they must come in the following order:
+Each document is a block of lines, the number of which depends on what information is known about the documents.
+Since a document is essential a list of terms, each document *must* contain at least one line containing a nonempty list of delimited positive integer values corresponding to the terms of which it is composed.
+Any further lines in a document block are optional, but if they are present they must be present for all documents and they must come in the following order:

 1. ```terms``` line (this line is mandatory).
 A line of delimited positive integers corresponding to the terms which make up the document.